abemscac/pies-doc/docs/react/reactivity.md

   <summary>What's the theory behind this? (advanced knowledge, feel free to skip this!)</summary>

   From the description above, you may have guessed it already — those "update requests" are actually [**microtasks**](https://developer.mozilla.org/en-US/docs/Web/API/HTML_DOM_API/Microtask_guide).
 If you find it very confusing, feel free to skip it!
 You'll do just fine without knowing anything about it!

+  Besides, `await` can actually be used on anything, whether it's a promise or not.
+Check out [MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/await#control_flow_effects_of_await) for more information if you're interested in it!
 </details>

 :::info Tiny Exercise